phlippieb/phlippieb.github.io/src/content/blog/routing.md

 # Implementation

 First off, let’s define protocols for the core concepts.
 What are the core concepts?
 Well, let’s think about what want to achieve: we want a way to go to a screen.
-So we are dealing with the concept of a a place to go to, or a **destination**.
+So we are dealing with the concept of a place to go to, or a **destination**.
 And we also need a thing that will take us to that destination, which we will simply call a **router**.

 Here is a protocol for a destination: